Aaron-Moses/Aaron-Moses/README.md

 # Greetings, I'm Aaron Moses 👋

-👨‍💻 Welcome to my digital realm on GitHub!
-I'm a vibrant Software Engineering student at Western University, gearing up to graduate in April 2024.
+👨‍💻 Welcome to my digital journal on GitHub!
+I'm a Software Engineering student at Western University, gearing up to graduate in April 2024.
 Currently honing my skills at HP Tech Ventures as a Business Analyst and as a Research Assistant at Western University.

 ## About My Journey
 - 🎓 Finsihing up a Bachelor of Engineering in Software Engineering at Western University.
 - 💼 Bringing data to life as a Business Analyst at HP Tech Ventures.
-- 🔬 Conducting cutting-edge research as a Research Assistant at Western University.
+- 🔬 Conducting NLP research as a Research Assistant at Western University.
 - 📊 Previously interned at Mobalytics, diving into meaningful insights and building clean visualizations
 - 🌟 Previously interned at Digital Extremes, diving deep into data analytics and market research.